 This document and the information are subject to Terms and Conditions and Energy Resources of Australia Ltd ("ERA/) copyright in the drawings. information and data recorded ("the information") is the property of ERA.
 This document and the information are solely for the use of the authorized recipient and this document may not be used, copied or reproduced in whole or part for any purpose other than that which it was supplied by ERA.
-ERA makes no persentation, undertakes no day and accepts no responsibility bany third party who usertakes the authorized and the supplication of the supersonality of any third party who be FOR AND ON BEHALF OF ERA.
+ERA makes no persentation, undertakes no day and accepts no responsibility bany third party who usertakes the authorized and the supplication of the authorized the solution APPROVED FOR AND ON BEHALF OF ERA.